 Crave color?
 Book the Alchemy Suite, a Gothic chamber (pictured) with a vaulted ceiling and slender columns named for the symbols depicted on the spectacular 1932 stained-glass window.

 Food and drink: Breakfast, lunch and dinner are served in the Benjamin Steakhouse, the hotel’s third restaurant since it opened in 2000 but by now a keeper.
 With white tablecloths, a mile-high ceiling (a curved staircase leads to a terrace of tables overlooking the room) and waiters dressed bistro-style in long white aprons, the place looks like a classic steakhouse – or an English men’s club.

-Amenities: Free WiFi, comp breakfast for corporate guests.
-The fitness center is small and very basic.
+Amenities: The fitness center is small and very basic.
 Bi-lingual (English and Spanish) reservations staff.

 Surroundings: The Dylan’s location is superb unless you hunger for greenery (or want to be downtown).
 Grand Central Station is a block away.
 Bryant Park, the New York Public Library, Times Square and Broadway theaters are easy to reach.
 And Rockefeller Center, Fifth Avenue shopping, the Empire State Building and cultural treats like the Museum of Modern Art are a short hop away.
 Downtown Manhattan is a straight shot south.
 And buses and subways are steps away.

-Keep in mind: A few rooms I saw smelled stuffy and felt close.
+Keep in mind: A few rooms we saw smelled stuffy and felt close.
 A renovation is coming soon — and a good thing.

 5 East 41st Street near Park Avenue South